dizzzy7/the-project/README.md

 ---

-Pushing to main will trigger a so called "production deployment", resulting in an update of this project that is linked above.
+The project gets automatically updated.
+Everytime something is pushed to main, the site linked above will contain the updated web app.
+The setup on Vercel will run a production deployment whenever something is pushed to main.

 ### Interesting Libraries used:
-#### TicTacToe
+- Tailwind
-- Pure React
+- React
+- Next.js
+- multiple small utility libraries
+ - uuid, DOMPurify, Animate-Height, clx

 #### Todo App
-- React
 - TipTap (RichText Editor Library)
 - HeadlessUI